Morrisons Logo

 Morrisons Logo 1979-1985

 After the redesign, the emblem’s general appearance has changed, although the main elements remain the same.
-A black rectangular frame ran along the border.
-Inside it, at the very bottom, was the word “MORRISONS” sans serif.
-The rest of the space was occupied by a black square with an orange oval and a large “M.”
+A black rectangular frame runs along the border.
+Inside it, at the very bottom, is the word “MORRISONS” sans serif.
+A black square occupies the rest of the space with an orange oval and a large “M.”

 1985 – 2007